 When you need to zoom out a little, take in a podcast episode from the biggest name in thought leadership, the Harvard Business Review.
 You'll certainly find financial thought leadership among the over 700 episodes the publication has been releasing since 2014, but you'll also be able to take the overall temperature of the economy with a broader view from all corners of the business world.

 If you're looking for other excellent podcasts for accountants and finance professionals, you certainly have your pick of much more than our favorite five, but these ought to get you started as you head out for holiday travel and head into the new year.

 Need more financial leadership insights?
 We just released the Finance & Accounting Talent Market Outlook.
+It features interviews and tips from top leaders in the F&A industry.
 Download your free copy now for the industry insights on hiring accounting talent we compiled from finance leaders just like you.